Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 The J2EE policy agent is made up of a servlet filter and a J2EE realm.
 The servlet filter manages authentication and URL-based authorization to the protected application and implements SSO.
 The filter must be integrated into the application using the application's Web deployment descriptor.
 The J2EE realm is configured into the security settings of the application server and maps J2EE roles to OpenAM users and groups.

 OpenAM provides a variety of J2EE policy agents for application servers.
-You can view the list of supported Java EE policy agents in the OpenAM Java EE Policy Agent Release Notes.
+You can view the list of supported Java EE policy agents in the OpenAM Java EE Policy Agent documentation.

 OpenAM provides the capability to logically group two or more redundant OpenAM servers into a site, allowing the servers to function as a single unit identified by a site ID across a LAN or WAN.
 When you set up a single site, you place the OpenAM servers behind a load balancer to spread the load and provide system failover should one of the servers go down for any reason.
 You can use round-robin or load average for your load balancing algorithms.